Concussion Symptoms: Causes & How Long They Last

 - Have one pupil that is larger than the other

-- Look excessively drowsy or do not awaken
+- Experience excessive drowsiness or do not awaken

-These are symptoms of a serious brain injury and necessitate immediate medical attention.
+These are symptoms of serious brain injury and necessitate immediate medical attention.

 Symptoms of a Concussion in Teenagers

 The list of concussion symptoms for teenagers is the same as the symptoms in adults listed above.
-However, parents often ask us how to tell the difference between teen angst and concussion symptoms.
+However, parents often ask us how to tell the difference between adolescent angst and concussion symptoms.

 Here’s our rule of thumb: If the behavior or complaints you observe in your teen are at all unusual for them, assume it’s the concussion.
-While some symptoms like irritability, depression, or anxiety may come from other sources, it’s entirely possible that they’re stemming from a previous concussion.
-Trust your instincts, and, when in doubt, pursue treatment options for a concussion.
+While some symptoms like irritability, depression, or anxiety may come from other sources, it’s entirely possible that they are from a previous concussion.
+Trust your instincts and when in doubt, pursue treatment options for a concussion.

 It may be that they won’t feel better until they receive adequate medical care.